TorrX

 ETENWOLF P200, P300, and P300 Plus

-ETENWOLF is easy to find, and its public pages emphasize presets, auto-stop, memory, portability, and several ball pump models.
-The weakness is positioning: it reads like a compact pump line first, not a dedicated team pressure system.
+ETENWOLF pages emphasize presets, auto-stop, memory, portability, and several ball pump models.
+That is the weakness: it reads like a compact gadget line first, not a dedicated team pressure system.
+It can chase smart-pump language, but it does not own the workflow.

 03